nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 **MSS**

 1. User starts up ManageEZPZ
-2. ManageEZPZ greets User with our HELP page, with all the commands.
-3. User enters the command to find Tasks.
+2. User enters the command to find Tasks.
-4. ManageEZPZ displays the Task(s) which matches the search keyword.
+3. ManageEZPZ displays the Task(s) which matches the search keyword.

    Use case ends.

 **Extensions**

-* 3a.
+* 2a.
 User uses one of the three Find Task commands:

-    * 3a1.
+    * 2a1.
 User uses any of the `findTask` command:
         * `findTask todo/`
         * `findTask deadline/`
         * `findTask event/`